This post is a part of a series on Climate Change and Infrastructure

 Posted in: Global Warming

-Tags: AB 2800, California, climate, climate safe infrastructure working group, climate-safe, climate-safe infrastructure, equity, Global warming, infrastructure, paying it forward
+Tags: AB 2800, California, climate, Climate Change and Infrastructure, climate safe infrastructure working group, climate-safe, climate-safe infrastructure, equity, Global warming, infrastructure, paying it forward

 Support from UCS members make work like this possible.
 Will you join us?
 Help UCS advance independent science for a healthy environment and a safer world.